 Denver looks onto the Front Range of the beautiful Rocky Mountains and boasts innumerable opportunities to be outside.
-Popular activities amongst our residents include hiking, biking, fishing, camping, and skiing.
+Popular activities amongst our residents include hiking, biking, running, fishing, camping, and skiing.
+If you can’t find it in the city, a short drive will get you where you want to go for all these activities.
 Not feeling that adventuresome?
-With 300 days of sunshine a year you can enjoy the outdoors locally, in one of the many public parks or outdoor spaces around town.
+With 300 days of sunshine a year you can enjoy the outdoors locally in one of the many public parks or outdoor spaces around town.

-Denver is famous for the renowned Red Rocks Amphitheater (redrocksonline.com).
+Denver is famous for possibly the country’s greatest music venue, Red Rocks Amphitheatre.
 Been there, done that?
 Other great spots to catch a show include the Ogden Theatre, the Bluebird Theater, and Larimer Lounge.
-Or, join in the 130-year tradition and enjoy one of 10 free concerts put on by City Park Jazz each summer! http://cityparkjazz.org/
+Or join in the 130-year tradition and enjoy one of ten free concerts put on by City Park Jazz each summer!

 There is no shortage of activities for the more culturally savvy folks out there, including the Denver Center for the Performing Arts, Colorado Symphony, Colorado Ballet, Denver Art Museum, and Museum of Contemporary Art.